 11. Do you have a lateness or absence policy?

-Any student who knows that they will be 15+ minutes late or absent from a class is asked to contact Drama Studio by calling 413-739-1983 and letting Front Desk staff know.
-Additionally, their parent should send a message via Remind to the faculty teaching the class.
+Any student who knows that they will be 15+ minutes late or absent from a class is asked to contact Drama Studio by calling 413-739-1983 and letting our front desk staff know.
 If a student is absent twice in a row with no contact to inform faculty, Drama Studio staff will reach out to the family.

 12. How does enrollment work?